culcomber/SynyLearn/note/你不知道的JS/getStarted.md

 ![image-20221101185711007](C:\Users\sam\AppData\Roaming\Typora\typora-user-images\image-20221101185711007.png)

-1. After a program leaves a developer's editor, it gets transpiled by Babel, then packed by Webpack (and perhaps half a dozen other build processes), then it gets delivered in that very different form to a JS engine.
+1. After a program leaves a developer's editor, it gets transpiled by Babel, then packed by `Webpack` (and perhaps half a dozen other build processes), then it gets delivered in that very different form to a `JS` engine.
-2. The JS engine parses the code to an AST.
+2. The `JS` engine parses the code to an `AST`.
-3. Then the engine converts that AST to a kind-of byte code, a binary intermediate representation (IR), which is then refined/converted even further by the optimizing JIT compiler.
+3. Then the engine converts that `AST` to a kind-of byte code, a binary intermediate representation (IR), which is then refined/converted even further by the optimizing `JIT` compiler.
-4. Finally, the JS VM executes the program.
+4. Finally, the `JS VM` executes the program.

-## Chapter 2: Surveying JS
+## Chapter 2: Surveying `JS`

 ### 2.1 数据类型